Creating a Strategic Vision for Your Company: Why a Strategic Plan Must Start with Strategic Vision

 Second, your strategic vision must be credible.
-Typically, this means that other members of the leadership team and your employees need to see the objective as believable, meaningful, and relevant.
+Typically, this means that other members of the leadership team and your employees need to see the strategic vision as believable, meaningful, and relevant.
 When your goals align with that concept, motivation increases and everyone works in a common direction.

-Third, your objective needs to be attractive.
+Third, your strategic vision needs to be attractive.
 It should serve as a source of inspiration, enticing employees and leaders to strive to make the goal you are envisioning a reality.

 Finally, your strategic vision needs to address the future, not the present.
 Once an objective is achieved, it no longer provides guidance regarding where the company is going.
 Instead, it’s a reflection of where it’s been, and that isn’t always motivating.

 Every organization is going to have a unique strategic vision for the future.
 It’s a deeply personal part of a company’s identity, so your goals need to be based on what your business can achieve through right-action and proper planning.

 Once your objectives are defined, creating a strategic vision and plan is a reasonably straightforward process.
 Simply examine your goals and identify key milestones between where you are today and where you want to be in the future.
 Break them down on a granular level and identify every critical step.
 Then, use those steps to craft a plan that can serve as a framework for bigger, better things.

 Ultimately, without a strategic vision, strategic planning is significantly harder to handle.
 But, once you understand your goals and the essential milestones that can make them a reality, crafting a practical guide is substantially easier to manage.